 In French, it’s miaou.
 Spanish?
 Miao.
 For English speakers, it’s “meow.”
-Yep, you’re definitely hearing your cat vocalizing.
+Yep, you’re definitely hearing your cat vocalizing and usually they are trying to tell you something.
 But what exactly is your feline saying?

 In short, a meow (no matter the language) is basically a demand—feed me; scratch me; entertain me!
 And yes, this sound is directed at you.
 Since mother cats start ignoring their kittens’ meows as soon as the little tykes are weaned, adult cats don’t communicate with each other vocally.
 Unless one feline growls or hisses at another, they typically speak through scent, movement and eye contact.
-So that meow is all for you, human mama!
+So that’s how we know that your kitty’s meow is all for you, human mama!